DIPLODOCUS I: Framework for the evaluation of relativistic transport equations with continuous forcing and discrete particle interactions: Coordinate-Free Transport Equation

 \subsection{A to B: Phase Flow on a Manifold}

 As a first step, consider a single particle located at some point $A$ at some instance and at $B$ at a later instance.
-These points $A$ and $B$ exists in an abstract phase space, a differentiable manifold of dimension $n$, denoted by $\mathcal{M}$.
-Both points exist along an unique curve $\gamma(\lambda)$, where $\lambda$ is an affine parameter along that curve such that $\gamma(\lambda_A)=A$ and $\gamma(\lambda_B)=B$.
+These points $A$ and $B$ exist in an abstract phase space, a differentiable manifold of dimension $n$, denoted by $\mathcal{M}$.
+Both points exist along a unique curve $\gamma(\lambda)$, where $\lambda$ is an affine parameter along that curve such that $\gamma(\lambda_A)=A$ and $\gamma(\lambda_B)=B$.
 The coordinates of any point along this curve have the form $\bm{y}=\left(y^1,...,y^n\right)$ and there exists a unique vector $\bm{v}$ tangent to the curve at each point.
 The curve $\gamma(\lambda)$ is therefore defined by the equation of motion

-and is known as the particle's worldline through phase space (see \cref{fig: A B worldline}).
+and is known as the particle's worldline through phase space (see \fref{fig: A B worldline}).

 Now consider expanding this concept to every point $q\in\mathcal{M}$, i.e. at every point there exists a vector field $\bm{v}$ which defines a unique congruence of worldlines $\gamma_q(\lambda)$ that fill $\mathcal{M}$.
-These curves define how any particle will evolve if placed at any point $q\in\mathcal{M}$ (see \cref{fig: A B congruence}).
+These curves define how any particle will evolve if placed at any point $q\in\mathcal{M}$ (see \fref{fig: A B congruence}).

 The manifold $\mathcal{M}$ has a volume form (volume element) associated with it defined by

 where $\wedge$ is the wedge product and $\bm{\mathrm{d}}y^{1...n}$ is shorthand for $\bm{\mathrm{d}}y^1\wedge...\wedge\bm{\mathrm{d}}y^n$.
 The evolution of this volume form with the phase flow generated by $\bm{v}$ is given by a Lie derivative with respect to $\bm{v}$ (also known as the Liouville operator or vector)